-Windows Phone 8 Update 3 official, brings support for larger displays, 1080p resolution and more [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8 Update 3 official, brings support for larger displays, 1080p resolution and more [UPDATED]Alex Wagner - Editorial Director of News and Content

 Get ready, Windows Phone fans, because your next major update is nearly here.
 Microsoft today officially announced Windows Phone Update 3, a new version of its mobile software that brings with it a number of major improvements.
 The 8.0.10512 update is slated to begin rolling out in the coming weeks, but folks that don't feel like waiting that long can access it early through the newly-announced Windows Phone Developer Program, which I'll dive into shortly.